 - Eat slowly.
 Stop eating when you begin to feel satiated.

 - If you want more food on your plate, make it veggies.

 - Don’t drink your calories.
-They don’t make you feel full and sugary drinks can be a caloric mocha frapp nightmare!
+They don’t make you feel full and sugary drinks can be a caloric mocha frappe nightmare!
 Hint Hint.

 Eat Clean and Edit Your Choices

 Clean eating is a lifestyle.
-You will find that your relationship with food and the choices you make become a lot easier when you eat clean.
-You see a calorie isn’t always a calorie.
-When you eat too much sugar, take in too many chemicals, artificial colors and flavors, your body reacts a lot differently than a handful of raw almonds.
+You will find that your relationship with food and your choices become a lot easier when you eat clean.
+You see, a calorie isn’t always a calorie.
+When you overeat sugar, take in too many chemicals, artificial colors, and flavors, your body reacts a lot differently than a handful of raw almonds.
 It’s easy to filter your decisions with the question: Is this clean eating?
 Trip through the drive-through?
 Nope.
 Microwaved frozen dinner?
 Nope.
 Macaroni and cheese out of a box?
 Nope.
 Cereal?
 Nope.
-Fresh bowl of steel cut oats with berries?
+A fresh bowl of steel-cut oats with berries?
 Yes!
 Shrimp with broccoli?
 Yes!
 Salmon and sweet potatoes?
 Yes!
 Chicken Tortilla Soup with fresh ingredients?
 Yes!
 Guacamole?
 Yes!
 See how it gets simpler to know what choices are right for your body?

 QUICK TIPS FOR CLEAN EATING:

 - Eat foods free of heavy sauces and sweeteners.

 - Eat five or more servings of fruits and veggies a day.